VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/README.md

 ## Getting Started
 All the step-by-step instructions and code samples can be found in the respective exercise folder.
 ### Prerequisites
-- Windows 10 LAB machine
+- Windows 10 DEV/LAB machine with no installed AV/EPP/EDR
 - Visual Studio Free 2019
 - SysWhispers3
 - Kali Linux (Metasploit/Meterpreter)

+## Happy Hacking!
+I hope you enjoy the direct syscall workshop.
+Have fun with it!
+Daniel Feichter @VirtualAllocEx

 ## Previous work and references
 - https://outflank.nl/blog/2019/06/19/red-team-tactics-combining-direct-system-calls-and-srdi-to-bypass-av-edr/